 Dynamics-Based Video Analytics

 This research effort aims to substantially enhance our ability to exploit surveillance camera networks to predict and isolate threats from explosive devices in heavily crowded public spaces, and to guide complementary detection modalities, subsequent to a threat alert.
 At its core is a novel approach, stressing dynamic models as a key enabler for automatic, real time interpretation of what is currently an overwhelming profusion of video data streams.
-It includes both theory development in an emerging new field, and an investigation of implementation issues.
-As part of the ALERT Center of Excellence, this project will synergistically link with several concurrent efforts at NEU, and with NEUs partners, both in academia and industrial R&D.
+The project includes both theory development in an emerging new field, and an investigation of implementation issues.

 Students Currently Involved in Project